-Single-ring infiltration tests are part of the Soil Carbon Challenge baseline method.
+Single-ring infiltration tests are an excellent way to observe soil porosity and aggregation.
 Single-ring means one ring, but because of variability in soil surface and macropores it is much better to time several rings concurrently in a small area.

 In order to have a better repeatable observation, we recommend using four or five, 6-inch diameter rings, and running them concurrently using one stopwatch: start #1 at 0, #2 at 1:00 (one minute), #3 at 2:00, and so on, and subtracting the start time from the finish time for each ring.
 Variability may be high, so 4 or 5 rings will give you a better picture than one.
-You may use our data entry app atlasbiowork to record your data with a smartphone, which has 5 independent recording stopwatches.
-Or, if you are part of a soilhealth.app project, you can use the infiltration form there which also has multiple recording stopwatches, and can geolocate your observations.
+If you are part of a soilhealth.app project, you can use the infiltration data form there which also has multiple recording stopwatches, and can geolocate your observations.

 NEW in 2020!
 We now sell stainless steel infiltration rings, fairly rugged but thin enough to keep sharp to cut through roots and soil with minimal disturbance.
 (Thick rings, when pounded in, tend to collapse macropores.)
 These rings come in two slightly different sizes so that they nest in pairs, enabling you to carry 4 rings in a single 5-gallon bucket.
 Order here: soilcarboncoalition.org/infiltration-rings

 The full kit should consist of 4 or 5 rings plus:

 - 5-gallon bucket with lid for carrying water and rings